Boosting OCR Accuracy: Techniques and Tools for Enhanced Document Processing

 Is your OCR as accurate as you think?
 Measuring and monitoring OCR accuracy is crucial to ensure your digitized documents are reliable and usable.

 • Character Error Rate (CER): CER measures the number of character-level errors relative to the total characters.
-As noted earlier, CER calculation is based on the Levenshtein distance concept.
+CER calculation is based on the Levenshtein distance concept, which is the minimum number of single-character edits (insertions, deletions, or substitutions) required to change one word into the other.
+A lower CER means higher accuracy.

 • Word Error Rate (WER): WER assesses word-level accuracy, counting the minimum number of word-level operations required to transform the ground truth text into the OCR output.